storj/storj/docs/design/storagenode-graceful-exit-protocol.md

 During Graceful Exit a storage node needs to transfer pieces to other nodes.
 During transfering the storage node or satellite may crash, hence it needs to be able to continue after a restart.

-satellite gathers transferred pieces list asynchronously, which is described in [Gathering Pieces Document](storagenode-graceful-exit-pieces.md).
+Satellite gathers transferred pieces list asynchronously, which is described in [Gathering Pieces Document](storagenode-graceful-exit-pieces.md).
 This may consume a significant amount of time.

 Transferring a piece to another node may fail, hence we need to ensure that critical pieces get transferred.
 Storage nodes can be malicious and try to misreport transfer as "failed" or "completed".
 A storage node may also try to send incorrect data.
 This means we need proof that the correct piece was transferred.